ph4r05/ledger-app-monero-1.42-vuln/ledger_monero_vuln02.md

 device to allow multiple cryptographically separated master (view, spend) keys derived from the seed.

 Currently, it is fixed, to the best of our knowledge.
-Having fixed derivation paths blocks user from using new set of keys with the same device seed.
+Having fixed derivation paths blocks the user from using a new set of keys with the same device seed.

 For example, each user should consider current master keys leaked and dangerous to use.
-He cannot then use the Ledger device without seed reset, which affects all other apps on the Ledger, i.e., the Bitcoin app.
+He cannot then use Ledger device without seed reset, which affects all other apps on the Ledger, i.e., the Bitcoin app.

 With the fixed path user also cannot transfer all funds to another safe address without using software wallet (risk of spend key leak) or another Ledger device (lack of resources, need to buy new Ledger).

-If the user can specify another path the migration to a safe (non-leaked) account is simple.
+If the user can specify another path, the migration to a safe (non-leaked) account is simple.
-User creates another wallet with different path and sweeps old account to the new one.
+The user creates another wallet with a different path and sweeps the old account to the new one.

 ## Strict state model checking

-As mentioned in the similarly named section above, the more precise checking can be done if the `open_tx()` transaction message contains information about mixin, number of UTXOs and transaction outputs.
+As mentioned in the similarly named section above, the more precise checking can be done if the `open_tx()` transaction message contains information about mixin, number of UTXOs, and transaction outputs.

 # Recommendations